Teemwu/teemwu.github.io/docs/随笔/2019/File ignored by default.  Use a negated ignore pattern (like --ignore-pattern !) to override..md

 ---
+title: >-
-title: File ignored by default.
+  File ignored by default.
 Use a negated ignore pattern (like "--ignore-pattern '!'") to override.
 author: teemwu
-date: 2019/12/17 15:59
+date: '2019/12/17 15:59'
 isPublished: true
 categories:
   - 报错
-tags:
+tags: null
+wordCount: 98
 ---

 # File ignored by default.
 Use a negated ignore pattern (like "--ignore-pattern '!'") to override.